 Since I’m lacking posts in the beauty category, I thought it was right about time to write something new.
 Today I want to tell you about some skincare products from The Ordinary, which I’ve tried recently and helped me clear up my skin.

-Additionally, all DECIEM products are free of parabens, sulphates, mineral oil, methylchloroisothiazolinone, methylisothiazolinone, animal oils, benzalkonium chloride, coal tar dyes, formaldehyde, mercury, oxybenzone.
-Also DECIEM does not test on animals and does not pay others to do so.
+Additionally, all DECIEM products are free of parabens, sulfates, mineral oil, methylchloroisothiazolinone, methylisothiazolinone, animal oils, benzalkonium chloride, coal tar dyes, formaldehyde, mercury, oxybenzone.
+Also, DECIEM does not test on animals and does not pay others to do so.

 When you first order The Ordinary skincare products you can get a bit overwhelmed and confused.
 The packaging doesn’t tell what skin issue the products are supposed to resolve.
 Therefore, you have to either have a bit of knowledge on the used ingredients beforehand or read through the product descriptions on the website.